-Below are three methods to install a WordPress plugin.
+Below are three methods to install and activate WordPress plugins.
 We’ve created a list of those methods to navigate to your required installation methods.
 Click on any of the points below to scroll down to it fast.

 WordPress plugin search is one of the easiest WordPress Plugin installation method.
 The only disadvantage of this option is that a plugin must be in the WordPress plugin directory.
 And an advantage is that they are free to use.

 Log in to your WordPress website admin dashboard and visit the Plugins >> Add New page.

 You will see a page like the above screenshot.
 Type the plugin name or the functionality you are looking to install.
 While you type in the search field, it will automatically generate you a bunch of results like in the example below: